 Socialization & Mental Activity.

-Keeping your mind active helps with better connection between brain cells and it may even help to stimulate the growth of new nerve cells.
+Keeping your mind active helps with a better connection between brain cells and it may even help to stimulate the growth of new nerve cells.

 Maintain healthy blood sugar and insulin levels.

 Metabolic dysfunction is a well-established feature of Alzheimer’s disease, evidenced by brain glucose hypometabolism that can be observed potentially decades prior to the development of Alzheimer’s disease symptoms.
 Furthermore, there is mounting support for an association between metabolic disease and the development of Alzheimer’s Disease and related dementias.
-Those with insulin resistance, type 2 diabetes mellitus, hyperlipidemia, obesity, or other metabolic disease may have increased risk for the development of AD and similar conditions, such as vascular dementia.
+Those with insulin resistance, type 2 diabetes mellitus, hyperlipidemia, obesity, or other metabolic diseases may have increased risk for the development of AD and similar conditions, such as vascular dementia.

 Stay hydrated using purified water.
 Close to three-fourths of your brain is made up of water and as such, it requires an ample supply of purified water to work at peak capacity.
 Gray matter actually shrinks without proper hydration, thus consistent dehydration can cause the brain to age quicker than normal.
 Dehydration is a growing concern among older adults in general, and government research indicates that dehydration is one of the primary reasons that people 65 and older are sent to the emergency room.
 Hydration is therefore very is important for the brain to function properly and the health benefits of water (proper amounts) are amazing.
 Try to drink 1/2 of your weight in ounces of purified water every day.
 Organic herbal teas can also be used for hydration.
-Try to avoid alcohol, sugary drinks and caffeinated drinks.
+Try to avoid alcohol, sugary drinks, and caffeinated drinks.

 Practice whole body detoxification.
 Keep all elimination routes open and working especially the digestive tract.
 There is overwhelming research and evidence of the gut-brain connection.
 Colon cleansing is a great way to keep your digestive tract working properly.